skons35/MorphOS/README.md

 I also provide the sample data (OBJ files and texture in **data** folder).
-User may trigger object slow rotation by using mouse buttons (Left is starting rotation, Right is inverting rotation, middle is stopping the auto-rotation.) or move forward, backward from the object using mouse scrolling button.
+User may trigger object slow rotation by using mouse buttons (Left is starting rotation, Right is inverting rotation, middle is stopping the auto-rotation.) or move forward, backward from the object using mouse scrolling button (NOT on MorphOS, as no scroll wheel managed here).

 Some dedicated BMP code load test added
 Some dedicated MTL code load test added